-In relation to the financial statements as of December 31, 2006 and September 30, 2006, which are presented for comparative purposes, we issued our unqualified auditors' report dated March 6, 2007, and our unqualified limited review report on interim period financial statements dated November 8, 2006, respectively.
+In relation to the financial statements as of December 31, 2006 and 2005, which are presented for comparative purposes, we issued our unqualified independent public accountants' reports dated March 6, 2007 and March 8, 2006, respectively.

-Certain accounting practices of YPF SOCIEDAD ANONIMA used in preparing the accompanying financial statements conform with generally accepted accounting principles in Argentina, but do not conform with generally accepted accounting principles in the United States of America (see Note 12 to the accompanying financial statements).
+Certain accounting practices of YPF SOCIEDAD ANONIMA used in preparing the accompanying financial statements conform with accounting principles generally accepted in Argentina, but do not conform with accounting principles generally accepted in the United States of America (see Note 13 to the accompanying primary financial statements).

-Buenos Aires City, Argentina November 6, 2007
+Buenos Aires City, Argentina March 7, 2008